 In Power BI, a report is a collection of visualizations that appear together on one or more pages.
 Just like any other report you might create for a sales presentation or write for a school assignment, a report in Power BI is a collection of items that are related to each other.
-The following image shows a report in Power BI Desktop—in this case, it's the fifth page in a six-page report.
+The following image shows a report in Power BI Desktop—in this case, it's the second page in a five-page report.
 You can also create reports in the Power BI service.

-Reports let you create many visualizations, on multiple pages if necessary, and let you arrange those visualization in whatever way best tells your story.
+Reports let you create many visualizations, on multiple pages if necessary, and let you arrange those visualizations in whatever way best tells your story.

 You might have a report about quarterly sales, product growth in a particular segment, or migration patterns of polar bears.
 Whatever your subject, reports let you gather and organize your visualizations onto one page (or more).

 When you're ready to share a single page from a report, or a collection of visualizations, you create a dashboard.
 Much like the dashboard in a car, a Power BI dashboard is a collection of visuals from a single page that you can share with others.
 Often, it's a selected group of visuals that provide quick insight into the data or story you're trying to present.